- Are you a business with a vision to drive social impact through sustainable development goals?

 The 2017 edition of Reporting matters reveals that reporting is more important than ever before.
-The non-financial reporting landscape is changing at an increasing rate across the voluntary and regulatory reporting space and the globe.
-Let's start sustainability conversation to the heart of corporate governance, financial management, board responsibility, and risk management.
+The non-financial reporting landscape is changing rapidly across the voluntary and regulatory reporting space and the globe.
+Let's start the sustainability conversation to the heart of corporate governance, financial management, board responsibility, and risk management.
 Risk can be the most powerful lever to scale up impact and make more sustainable companies more successful if they all act and not just report.

 How to avoid SDG washing while mapping Outcomes to SDG?

 What is SDG washing?
-One way to define SDG washing is when companies are making a profit by doing well on one SDG but doing harm on the other SDG and reporting only positive outcomes.
+One way to define SDG washing is when companies are making a profit by doing well on one SDG but harming the other SDG and reporting only positive outcomes.
 When businesses are talking about their commitment to the SDGs, yet doing little and not having any data to back their activities.
-Here are five ways as we see businesses can avoid SDG washing.
+Here are five ways, as we see, businesses can avoid SDG washing.

 Let us start understanding the difference between impact indicators and outcome metrics (targets).
-For example, I am a business educating the students from an underserved community.
-I intend to report alignment with Sustainable Development Goal 1, Poverty reduction and SDG 4, Quality Education.
-Poverty has many dimensions, and one of the dimensions includes very low income or unemployment.
+For example, I am a business educating students from an underserved community.
+I intend to report alignment with Sustainable Development Goal 1, Poverty reduction, and SDG 4, Quality Education.
+Poverty has many dimensions, and one of the dimensions includes meager income or unemployment.
 Along with making a profit, I intend to reduce poverty by educating students through job-related skills.

 I measure how many students I am serving year after year.
 I am showing my impact as an increased number of students I serve.
 Is that true?
 What am I doing wrong?
 I am sure you will agree that the increased number of students is not an Outcome metric.
 I need to know how many students found a valuable career post-graduation.
-If they are not finding well paying, fair, and dignified employment, my mission is not served.
+If they are not finding well-paying, fair, and dignified employment, my mission is not served.
 We all know that just having a job does not guarantee an income increase or decent living.
 So, my Outcome should be mapped to Target 1.2: reducing the proportion of people living in poverty according to national definitions.
-I have to dig dipper to get that information.
-A well thought out survey to learn income increase is a start.
+I have to dig deeper to get that information.
+A well-thought-out survey to learn income increase is a start.

 2. Measure and report on the actual impact and Outcome, not just activities.

-We often see large companies have their Corporate Sustainable Responsibility efforts reports alignment to SDG but fail to show real-world impact as a result.
+We often see large companies have their Corporate Sustainable Responsibility efforts reports aligned to SDG but fail to show real-world impact as a result.
 See the article, “Think you know sustainability?
 Think again.”
-Corporate social responsibility (CSR) traditionally involves a company’s foundation, its charitable work, employee volunteer, and recycling efforts.
-While Sustainable Development Goals narrows the focus on business-critical sustainability issues.
+Corporate social responsibility (CSR) traditionally involves a company’s foundation, charitable work, employee volunteer, and recycling efforts.
+At the same time, Sustainable Development Goals narrow the focus on business-critical sustainability issues.

-It is much easier to talk about money spent or how many people have been 'touched' by a particular initiative.
-However, outcome-led measurement needs establishing a benchmark from before a program begins and then measuring the lasting impact after.
+It is much easier to talk about money spent or how many people have been 'touched by a particular initiative.
+However, outcome-led measurement needs to establish a benchmark before a program begins and then measure the lasting impact.

 Often many companies look at the 169 targets from 17 Sustainable Goals and then do an inventory of their current activities, match them to some of those targets, and then produce an SDG report on contributions.
 It's not about CSR or charitable projects; we need to leverage our whole business to create sustainable growth.
 It is easy to draw some links between the activities you have already doing highlighted by the SDGs.
 Especially with areas such as Gender Equality or Decent Work and Economic Growth are the areas of corporate governance.
 We need companies to really drive change in these areas of social, economic, and environmental impact and don't just focus on a false mapping exercise.